bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 ### Linter, linting, jslint, jshint

 A validation tool which checks for common issues in your JavaScript.
-You'd usually use this in your build process to enforce quality in your codebase.
-A great example of something to check for: _making sure you've always got your semicolons_.
+You’d usually use this in your build process to enforce quality in your codebase.
+A great example of something to check for: *making sure you’ve always got your semicolons*.

 <a href="http://jshint.com/docs/options/" class="markup--anchor markup--p-anchor" title="http://jshint.com/docs/options/">An example of some of the options you can configure</a>

 ### Polyfill

-This is a concept that typically means providing JavaScript which tests for features that are missing (prototypes not defined, etc) and "fills" them by providing an implementation.
+This is a concept that typically means providing JavaScript which tests for features that are missing (prototypes not defined, etc) and “fills” them by providing an implementation.

 ### Promise

 Asynchronous calls typically return a promise (or deferred).
-This is an object which has a state: it can be given handlers for when it's fulfilled or rejected.
+This is an object which has a state: it can be given handlers for when it’s fulfilled or rejected.

 Ember makes use of these in places like the model hook for a route.
-Until the promise resolves, Ember is able to put the route into a "loading" state.
+Until the promise resolves, Ember is able to put the route into a “loading” state.

 -   <span id="a026"><a href="https://promisesaplus.com/" class="markup--anchor markup--li-anchor" title="https://promisesaplus.com/">An open standard for sound, interoperable JavaScript promises</a></span>
 -   <span id="f0eb"><a href="http://emberjs.com/guides/routing/asynchronous-routing/#toc_a-word-on-promises" class="markup--anchor markup--li-anchor" title="http://emberjs.com/guides/routing/asynchronous-routing/#toc_a-word-on-promises">emberjs.com — A word on promises</a></span>